The Strategy of Victory: How General George Washington Won the American Revolution by Thomas Fleming

 Thomas Fleming’s history books include gripping narratives of the personal lives of the Founding Fathers, the year 1776, the duel between Alexander Hamilton and Aaron Burr, America’s entry into World War I, and other dramatic events of the past.
 Read more

-Thomas Fleming is an historian and historical novelist, with a special interest in the American Revolution.
+Thomas Fleming was an historian and historical novelist, with a special interest in the American Revolution.
 A native of Jersey City, New Jersey, he grew up during the reign of Frank Hague, the city’s legendary mayor who was nationally known as the founder and leader of one of the strongest big city political organizations in the country.
 Read more

 the course of his long career.
 He is perhaps best known for his appearances